Tomohiro Katanosaka

 Tomohiro Katanosaka (片野坂 知宏, Katanosaka Tomohiro) is a Japanese professional football manager and former player.
+He's currently manage Roasso Kumamoto.

 Playing career

 Katanosaka was born in Kagoshima on April 18, 1971.
 After graduating from high school, he joined Mazda (later Sanfrecce Hiroshima) in 1990.
 From 1991, he became a regular player as left side back.
 In 1994, the club won the 2nd place in J1 League.
 In 1995, however his opportunity to play decreased Ryuji Michiki and he moved to Kashiwa Reysol in July.
 He played as regular player and the club won the champions 1999 J.League Cup.
 However his opportunity to play decreased behind Tomonori Hirayama in late 1999.
 In 2000, he moved to Oita Trinita.
 However he could hardly play in the match and he moved to Gamba Osaka on loan in August.
 He played at Gamba until 2001 and he moved to Vegalta Sendai on loan in 2002.
 In 2003, he returned to Trinita and he retired end of 2003 season.